Our faculty and staff are inspiring, dedicated, and committed to personal and professional growth.

 lindsayf@lakechamplainwaldorfschool.org

 Lindsay's relationship with the school began in 1986 as a student in Natalie’s kindergarten and developed throughout her eight years in Wendy Coughlan’s class.
 Lindsay is grateful to LCWS for fostering her enthusiasm for learning and sparking her creativity.
 With a B.S. in Graphic Design from Northeastern University, she worked as a graphic designer for six years in Boston, then moved back to Vermont and began working as a freelance designer—with LCWS as one of her clients.
-She lives in Ferrisburgh with her husband, daughter, and two sons.
-She is grateful to witness first-hand the benefits of this education for her kids.
+She lives in Shelburne with her husband and three children.

 (she/her)